camunda/camunda-docs-manual/content/user-guide/ext-client/index.md

 are triggered by BPMN errors.
 A BPMN error can only be reported, if the External Task is currently locked by the client.
 You can find a detailed documentation about this action in the Camunda BPM [User Guide](https://docs.camunda.org/manual/develop/user-guide/process-engine/external-tasks/#reporting-bpmn-error).

-### Process Variables
+### Variables
-Information can be shared between the clients and the Workflow Engine by means of process variables.
-The clients supports a wide range of primitive types.

-#### Supported Types
-* Null
-* Boolean
-* String
-* Date
-* Short, Integer, Long
-* Double
-* Bytes
+The clients is compatible with all data types the Camunda Engine [supports](https://docs.camunda.org/manual/7.5/user-guide/process-engine/variables/#supported-variable-values).

-There exists two ways to work with variables: using the typed or the untyped API.
+It also exist two ways to work with variables: using the typed or the untyped API.

+#### Process and Local Variables
+Variables can be threaten as process variables or local variables.
+The former is set on the highest possible hierarchy of the variable scope and available to its child scopes in the entire process.
+If a variable, in contrast, is supposed to be set exactly on the provided execution scope, the local type can be used.

+**Note:** setting variables does not make sure that variables are persisted.
+Variables which were set locally on client-side are only available during runtime and get lost if they are not shared with the Workflow Engine by successfully completing the External Task of the current lock.

 #### Untyped Variables
 Untyped variables are stored by using the respective type of their values.
-It exists individual methods to store single and multiple variables.
-Besides storing, it is also possible to retrieve single and multiple variables.
+It is possible to store/retrieve only a single variable or multiple variables at once.

-**Note:** setting variables does not make sure that variables are persisted.
-Variables which were set locally on client-side are only available during runtime and get lost if they are not shared with the Workflow Engine by successfully completing the External Task of the current lock.

 #### Typed Variables
-For typed variables, the type is set explicitly.
-During compile time, it is checked whether or not the given value corresponds to the defined type.
-Typed variables can also be retrieved, the received object provides a variety of information about the type, the value, etc.
+Setting typed variables requires the type to be specified explicitly.
+Typed variables can also be retrieved, the received object provides a variety of information besides type and value.
 Of course it is also possible to set and get multiple typed variables.

 ### Logging

-The client implementations support logging functionality since handlers are not invoked in the main thread.
-Hence it makes sense to enable the logging and be reported about situations as:
+The client implementations support logging various events in the client lifecycle.
+Hence situations like the following can be reported:

 * External Tasks could not be fetched and locked successfully
 * An exception occurred...